ga-wdi-curriculum/rails-self-referentials/readme.md

 > Another thing to note is that we aliased `friendship` here, much in the same way we aliased `user` before.
 Additionally in this association for `inverse_friendships`, we specify that the foreign key is `friend_id`. `:source` is used to define the associated model name for a `has_many :through`

-Let's update some routes, controllers and views so we can actually put these associations to use
+Let's update some routes, controllers and views so we can actually put these associations to use.

 In `config/routes.rb`: